 Entry Function I=x Specifies the level of deadstart.
-The value of x can be 0, 1, 2, or 3.
+The value of $x$ can be 0, 1, 2, or 3.
 Refer to Preparing for Recovery Deadstart later in this section for additional information concerning the levels of deadstart.
 C=xx Specifies the CMRDECK number.
 The value of xx can be 0 through 77 octal.
 If a level 1, 2, or 3 recovery deadstart is to be performed, the CMRDECK selected during the most recent level 0 deadstart must be used.
 For additional information concerning CMRDECK selection, refer to Selecting the CMRDECK earlier in this section.
 D=x Specifies whether the CMRDECK is to be displayed.
 The value of x can be: Y Display CMRDECK.
-N Do not display CMRDECK. ΝΟΤΕ The following entries are for maintenance operations and do not affect operating system deadstart.
+N Do not display CMRDECK.
+NOTE The following entries are for maintenance operations and do not affect operating system deadstart.
 W12=xxxx Specifies the value for deadstart panel word 12.
-Refer to the MSL 100 Off-Line Maintenance System Library Reference Manual for additional information.
+Refer to a customer engineer for additional information.
 W14=xxxx Specifies the value for deadstart panel word 14.
-Refer to the MSL 100 Off-Line Maintenance System Library Reference Manual for additional information.
+Word 14 is reserved for the operating system or maintenance system.
 Utilities U Option

-Selecting the U option from the $A^$ display causes the utilities (\U\) display to appear on the left screen.
-Figure 2-22 illustrates the \U\ display.
+Selecting the U option from the $A^$ display causes the utilities ( $U^$ ) display to appear on the left screen.
+Figure 2-23 illustrates the $U^$ display.